 Sequential reasoning refers to a person’s ability to mentally process and organize information.

-- Make sure you have visible plans, schedules, and explanations for the others on your team.
+- Make sure you have visible plans, schedules and explanations for others on your team.
 They’re not mind-readers.

 - Take time to share your thought process with others on your team.
-That will build their confidence in the logic of your plan.
+This helps build their confidence in the logic of your plan.

-- You’ll enjoy creating order out of chaos.
-Jump in and save the day.
+- Create order out of chaos per your natural abilities and jump in and save the day.

-- Your gift at organizing thoughts should help you in writing clear, logical communications.
+- Use your gift at organizing thoughts; it should help you write clear, logical communications.
 Look for chances to contribute this way.

 - Take your time to collect your thoughts when working on large projects.
-When writing an essay, it may help you to jot down your ideas on paper before you begin writing.
+When writing an essay, it can help you to jot down ideas on paper before you begin writing.

 - Ask questions.
 If you’re confused about specifics of a project or assignment, don’t be afraid to speak up and ask for more explanation.

 An awareness of your natural aptitudes provides you with insight needed to perform your best in school or work.
-Sequential reasoning is one of 14 aptitudes the YouScience College Success Profile takes into account in determining a student’s career and college fit.
+Sequential reasoning is one of 14 aptitudes the YouScience Discovery assessment measures toward determining an individuals best-fit careers and best education pathways to attain those careers.